nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 - Sometimes, all we need are large collections of documents without any additional information

-- But in many cases, we need large collections of labeled data i.e., input -> output pairs. e.g.,
+- But in many cases, we need large collections of labeled data i.e., source -> target pairs. e.g.,
     - sentence-translated sentence pairs (machine translation)
     - spam/non-spam emails (an example text classification)
     - question-answer pairs